-If you’re heading to Venice, chances are you already know that it’s known as the city of water, and for good reason.
+If you’re heading to Venice to see the sights, chances are you already know that it’s known as the city of water, and for good reason.
 Venice is located on a group of 118 islands connected by over 400 bridges and separated by countless canals.
 So, if you’re traveling to this lovely northeastern city in Italy, be forewarned: a car will only get you so far.

 To give you an idea of how water-based Venice is, ambulances, school buses, and delivery of stock to restaurants is all done by boat.

 In fact, Venice has very strict transportation rules, and all motorised transport is required to stop at the Piazzale Roma bus terminal, located on the north-western periphery of Venice Island.

 Which might leave you asking how to get from Marco Polo Airport to Venice.
 Don’t worry, in this post, I’ll explain exactly how to do it.

 Related: 8 Best Regions of Italy For Your Next Vacation | The Best Day Trips from Venice – Discover Northern Italy

 How to get to Venice from the airport

 Having delivered the unusual news that cars are a no-go within Venice, how about some good news?
 Fortunately, there are many ways to get to Venice from the airport, so you’re not going to be short on options.
 Just keep in mind that, given the nature of Venice, i.e. it’s an extraordinary city floating on water that the world and his wife want to visit, it’s more expensive than most other places to get to and around.
 But you already knew that Venice wasn’t going to be cheap, right?